laptrinhbockchain/magiceden-trade-nft/README.md

 # Trade NFT on MagicEden

-A simple bot that arbitrages NFTs on the Monad Testnet.
+A simple bot that arbitrages NFTs on the Monad Testnet using MagicEden API.
 You can extend it to support multiple blockchains.

 ## 1. Requirement
 - NodeJs version 18 or newer